HL7/ccda-on-fhir/source/pages/profiles.md

 </tr>
 <tr>
 <td><a href="StructureDefinition-CCDA-on-FHIR-In-Fulfillment-Of-Order.html">C-CDA on FHIR In Fulfillment Of Order</a></td>
-<td>The C-CDA on FHIR In Fulfillment Of Order Extension represents orders that are fulfilled by this document such as a radiologists’ report of an x-ray.
+<td>The C-CDA on FHIR In Fulfillment Of Order Extension represents orders that are fulfilled by this document such as a radiologists report of an x-ray.

 For further information see the C-CDA specification here: http://www.hl7.org/implement/standards/product_brief.cfm?product_id=408.</td>
 </tr>